katmeister/tokyo-2019/README.md

 * :coffee: Morning gibraltor
 * 🚀 [Google Maps](https://goo.gl/maps/yse6Se2xfp62) / [Website](http://www.bear-pond.com/) / [Tabelog](https://tabelog.com/en/tokyo/A1318/A131802/13093829/)

+Lots of buzz about this place!
+Really great espresso in the gibraltor I got.
+I even braved dairy milk (I'm lactose intolerant) and it was worth it.
+No photos allowed inside the shop.

 ### Ojaga (おじゃが)
 * 📍 Shimokitazawa
 * 🍽 Potato dishes